Jeevan1310/iotbootcamp/index.md

 }
 ```
 ## Experience
-*ringing BUZZER is a differnt experience.
+*Ringing BUZZER is a differnt experience.
 I become success in first try for ringing the buzzer yeah! i love that buzzer sound*

 # Experiment-5 **RGB LED**
 ![RGB LED]()